Clicky

 • Skip the salon treatments and beauty products whenever you can.
 There are plenty of at-home beauty treatments, and you can find coupons for beauty, hygiene, and grooming products that result in significantly reduced prices.
 Use coupons on all purchases if you have to!

 • Distract yourself from the urge to shop.
-You can take a walk outdoors, clean your room or do yoga, whatever works to clear your mind of the shopping impulse.
+You can take a walk outdoors, clean your room, or do yoga, whatever works to clear your mind of the shopping impulse.
 Be sure to leave your debit and credit cards when you go out, so you don’t use them.

 • Shop generic brands and discount items if you must absolutely buy essential items.
 The small savings can add up over the long-term period.